TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    The function :func:`Screen` returns a singleton object of a :class:`TurtleScreen` subclass.
 This function should be used when :mod:`turtle` is used as a standalone tool for doing graphics.
-   As a singleton object, inheriting from its class is not possible.
+   As a singleton object, inheriting kutoka its kundi is not possible.

    All methods of TurtleScreen/Screen also exist as functions, i.e. as part of the procedure-oriented interface.